krishaamer/green-filter-research/research/literature/design.md

 -   **Network Effects**: The more people use a platform, the more valuable it becomes.
 Young people are stuck inside platforms.
 You don’t own the data you put on TikTok.
 You can’t leave because you’ll lose the audience.

--   By continusoulsy adding features (and provided consumer legisllations allows it), platforms can envolve into superapps.
+-   By continuously adding features (and provided consumer legislation allows it), platforms can evolve into superapps.

 -   Superapps are possible thanks to **Nudge, Economies of Scale, Network Effects, Behaviour Design.** The most successful businesses today (as measured in terms of the number of users) look at the whole user experience.
 Popular consumer platforms strive to design solutions that feel personalized at every touchpoint on the user journey (to use the language of service design) but doing so at the scale of hundreds of millions (or even billions) of users - personalization at scale.